Davek145/openhab-multiuser-proxy/README.md

 [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg)](https://github.com/standard/semistandard)
 [![npm version](https://badge.fury.io/js/openhab-multiuser-proxy.svg)](https://badge.fury.io/js/openhab-multiuser-proxy)

-**DISCLAIMER:** I DO NOT GUARANTEE that this project has no vulnerabilities a attacker could use.
+**DISCLAIMER:** I DO NOT GUARANTEE that this project has no vulnerabilities an attacker could use.
+Use it at your own responsibility.
 As GPL-3.0 says, this project comes without any liability or warranty.

 ## Table of Contents